 Conscious sedation techniques can help anxious patients get the treatment they need without having to feel overly worried or concerned about the procedure.
 Not all types of conscious sedation are suitable for all patients, so it’s important to discuss this with Dr. Jorge Rojas during the initial assessment appointment at Monarch Family Dental of Westminster.

 What Is Conscious Sedation?

-By definition, conscious sedation is a way to relieve dental anxiety via a sedative.
-When administered, a patient will remain conscious, but they will become far less aware of what is happening, and in some cases, there is little to no memory of the procedure.
+By definition, conscious sedation is a way to relieve dental anxiety with a sedative.
+When administered, a patient will remain conscious but will become far less aware of what is happening.
+In some cases, they may have no memory of the procedure.
 Conscious sedation differs from general anesthesia, and this is usually favored for procedures that are longer and more complex.

 What treatment options are available?

 There are many options that can help with the management of pain when you receive treatment at Monarch Family Dental of Westminster.
-Here is a summary of the most common options.
+Here are some of the most common options: